GravityKit/GravityView/readme.txt

 * Added: Custom Link Text in Website fields
 * Fixed: Newly created entries cannot be directly accessed when using the custom slug feature
 * Fixed: Merge Tag autocomplete hidden behind the Field settings (did you know you can type `{` in a field that has Merge Tags enabled and you will get autocomplete?)
+* Fixed: For sites not using [Permalinks](http://codex.wordpress.org/Permalinks), the Search Bar was not working for embedded Views

 = 1.7.6.2 on May 12 =
 * Fixed: PHP warning when trying to update an entry with the approved field.